+Chapter 2

 Value Proposition by Role of Project Server 2010

 In This Chapter

-This chapter is designed to help you to explore the uses of Project Server based on roles, business perspectives and different stakeholders.
-We have called these out in six different perspectives.
-These perspectives represent the majority of end users who have been working and needing technology solutions in the Project, Program and Portfolio management space.
+This chapter is designed to help you to explore the uses of Project Server based on roles, business perspectives, and different stakeholders.
+We describe them from six different perspectives.
+These perspectives represent the majority of end users who work and need technology solutions in the project, program, and portfolio management space.

-For each of these perspectives, the relevance of being able to view, track report, see and even predict work and progress has an important relationship to the respective perspective stakeholder and their working world.
+For each of these perspectives, the importance of being able to view, track, report, see, and predict work and progress has an important relationship to the prospective stakeholders and their working roles and requirements.[AU: clarify meaning].

 What You Will Learn

-How each role plays a part and how that part is connected in project server
+How each role plays a part and how that part is connected in Project Server

-Understanding market opportunities and the right timing of leveraging Project Server for organizational success
+How to understand market opportunities and the right timing of leveraging Project Server for organizational success

-Understanding the Stakeholders roles and involvement in establishing a successful PPM implementation
+How to understand stakeholders’ roles and involvement in establishing a successful project portfolio management (PPM) implementation

 Key steps in addressing each stakeholder’s needs and avoiding pitfalls while maximizing success factors for a PPM implementation